OSHA 10 Hour Course: 2026 Costs, DOL Card & Requirements

 Online training offers incredible flexibility, allowing you to learn at your own pace.
 However, you must take the course from an officially recognized provider.
 OSHA maintains a specific list of authorized online providers, and cards from any other source will not be considered valid.

-Online training has become incredibly popular, with more than half of all outreach trainees (about 3.3 million workers) completing their course online over the last five years.
+Online training has become incredibly popular.
 For an affordable path to get this essential credential, training platforms like SkillCat partner with OSHA authorized providers to offer the OSHA 10 hour course for around $50.
 It’s a convenient and cost effective way to get the exact same official DOL card you’d receive in a classroom.
-For more step‑by‑step training guides, explore the HVAC Technician Blog.
+For more step by step training guides, explore the HVAC Technician Blog.

 Finding an OSHA Course in Spanish